 Present your receipt and horse reservation(s) to the park host.
 They will be stamped “Reservation Confirmed.”

-One-half of your stamped reservation must be displayed on the dashboard of each vehicle in your party.
+Half of your stamped reservation must be displayed on the dashboard of each vehicle in your party.
 The other half of your stamped reservation must be kept with you and other members of your party at all times.

 Parking: Horse trailer parking is available in the trailhead parking just inside the entrance of the park on the left.